MugTree/ngnix-docker-demo/README.md

 # Ngnix docker .net apps basic demo

+- Just a demo as to how I might approach something like what you are after
 - Using digital ocean vps for demo purposes
 - Dockerhub for the images

 ## Outline and assumptions

-- Assumes we are using a hosted database for the apps
+- Assumes we are using a hosted database for all the apps
+- App code is deliberately trivial no dependencies
 - Containers.
-Each app is a two stage build - Build stage and runtime stage for simpler smaller final images.
+Basic approach - each app is a two stage build - Build stage and runtime stage to reduce size etc..

 ## Basic publish update procedure per app...

-Likely automated with a shell script or a build process using github actions or somesuch..
+Likely automated with a shell script or a build process using github actions or somesuch ...

+### Per app

 1. Build image
 2. Push the image to a registry